paulcoghlan/public/golang.md

 Use for unexpected errors.
 Runtime error to abort program.
-All deferred functions called in reverse order.
+Handle with `defer` - all deferred functions called in reverse order

 ## Performance